Section 4.4: Grades

 - The mark NF (Never Attended–Fail) denotes that the student neither attended one class session nor formally withdrew from the course.
 The NF mark counts as an F (zero quality points) in computing grade point averages.

 - The mark NR (Not Reported) indicates the instructor did not submit a grade.
 The NR mark is not counted in computing grade point averages.
 For courses required for a degree or certificate, a grade must be given before a degree can be granted.

 - The mark SF (Stopped Attending–Fail) denotes that the student stopped attending the course and did not formally withdraw.
 The SF mark counts as an F (zero quality points) in computing grade point averages and must be accompanied by a date of last attendance in the course.
 Faculty who cannot determine the exact date of last attendance may use the date of the last academic activity in which students participated.
-SF marks are not appropriate for students who stop attending after the course withdrawal deadline.
-After that time, grades should be based on student performance in the completion of course requirements.

 - The mark W denotes that the student has withdrawn from the University or from any individual course without evaluation.
 For students in the College of Podiatric Medicine, this mark is given to students who withdraw prior to midterm exams.
 Please refer to the College of Podiatric Medicine section in the University Catalog for procedures for withdrawal.
 The W mark is not used in computing grade point averages.